Migrating Monolith to Microservice Architecture – the Path

 Sales sub-components are all flat now.

-Looking at the big picture we can see that sales component has very flat structure now.
+Looking at the big picture, we can see that the sales component has a very flat structure now.
 But the rest of Monolith is still pretty nested.

 Monolith structure after flattening sales component.

-We need to continue further and work through the rest of Monolith, flatten and refactor until we get very flat structure.
+We need to continue further and work through the rest of Monolith, flatten, and refactor until we get a very flat structure.

 Continue flatten and refactor.